St. Joseph's College of Education

-St. Joseph's College of Education is a teacher education college in Bechem (Tano North District, Brong-Ahafo Region, Ghana).
+St. Joseph's College of Education is a teacher education college in Bechem (Tano South Municipality, Ahafo Region, Ghana).
 The college is located in Ashanti / Brong Ahafo zone.
 It is one of the about 40 public colleges of education in Ghana.
 The college participated in the DFID-funded T-TEL programme.
 It was established in 1948 by Rev. Fr.
 Joseph Moulders.
 It is the first training college in the Brong-Ahafo Region and attained accreditation status in 2007.It is affiliated to the Kwame Nkrumah University of Science and Technology.

 History

 St. Joseph's College of Education was founded in 1948 by Rev. Fr.
 Joseph Moulders, the then Parish Priest of the Catholic Church at Bechem.
 In 1947, Nana Fosu Gyeabour Akoto I, Bechemanhene and his elders donated the land on which the college was built on.
 It was the first training college to be established in the Brong-Ahafo Region.

 The mission of the college is to build a Catholic Teacher Training Institution of excellence that offers holistic education for the integral development of staff and students in preparing disciplined, dedicated, competent, resourceful, creative and patriotic teachers for Basic Schools in Ghana after the example of St. Joseph who was obedient, hardworking and chaste in line with the motto of the college ‘OBI DAN BI’ (which stands for interdependence for the common good).